arcmags/ramroot/README.rst

 Execute ``pacman -Sc`` to remove all packages that aren't currently installed.
 Execute ``paccache -rk0`` to remove all packages.

-Consider that higher quality (more expensive) USB jump drives will exhibit a noticeable difference in sync times.
+From experience: higher quality (more expensive) USB flash drives often exhibit a huge improvement in sync times.

 Issues / to do (maybe)